Workday — Workforce Scheduling Mobile

 Frontline workers struggle with inconsistent schedules, understaffing, and burnout—leading to rising turnover.
 As employees prioritize work-life balance and job satisfaction, businesses need a way to support flexible work arrangements to attract and retain talent in a tight labor market.

-The full Workforce Scheduling suite (from top left clockwise): Employee Mobile App, Manager Mobile App, Scheduling, and Labor Optimization (Desktop Design: Jared Hirata)
+The full Workforce Scheduling suite (from top left clockwise): Employee Mobile App, Manager Mobile App, Scheduling, and Labor Optimization

 At the same time, we prioritized developing Workday's first AI engine to generate optimal schedules—factoring in employee needs to improve satisfaction, while reducing schedule creation time so managers can focus on more strategic tasks.